WASC cake is truly a unique and delicious type of cake. My spin on it alters my vanilla layer cake recipe to incorporate a few special ingredients.

 - 1 Tbsp almond extract (12 grams)

 WASC Cake Layers:

-- Preheat oven to 350°F. Line four 7 inch pans with parchment rounds.
-Do not grease the pans.
+- Preheat oven to 350°F. Line and grease four 7 inch pans with parchment rounds.

 - Mix together all dry ingredients (flour, baking powder, sugar, and salt) in a stand mixer with the whisk attachment until fully combined.